 Asbestos Risks on the USS Dwight D. Eisenhower (CVN-69)

 As World War II and the Korean War were demanding more and more resources, the U.S. armed forces and especially the Navy turned to a material that had already attained popularity on the market in those days, i.e. asbestos.
 The mineral had proven itself useful in construction, being resistant to high temperatures but also being strong and durable, characteristics that attracted the interest of the shipbuilding industry.
 Soon, all the ships that were being constructed were lined with asbestos mixtures as a way of insulating them, exploiting the cheap and plenty of minerals.

 At its peak, it is reported that the shipbuilding industry had approximately 4.3 million workers struggling to meet the demands of World War II.
-At the very least, it is this number of people who have been exposed to the mineral on a regular basis, which is troublesome to consider nowadays when the substance has been confirmed as being highly toxic to the health of humans.
+At the very least, it is this number of people who have been exposed to the mineral regularly, which is troublesome to consider nowadays when the substance has been confirmed as being highly toxic to the health of humans.
 In constructing the ships, as well as during remodeling periods or simply as part of maintenance work, workers would constantly create asbestos dust that they would end up inhaling, not knowing that the fibers were extremely damaging and had the potential of developing into cancerous illnesses.

 Have You Been Exposed to Asbestos on the USS Dwight D. Eisenhower (CVN-69)?

-We can help you with information about the ways in which asbestos exposure happened on ships and in shipyards and get in touch with former shipmates.
+We can help you with information about how asbestos exposure happened on ships and in shipyards and get in touch with former shipmates.
 Upon an asbestos-related cancer diagnosis, we can assist you in filing claims by putting you in touch with legal experts.